Tasty, jazzy, and just the right amount of lazy – New Orleans has perfected brunch into a fine art.

-One of the best things about spending a weekend getaway in New Orleans is indulging in a lazy Sunday brunch.
-Bienville House is located in the heart of the Vieux Carré, just steps from some of the best places for brunch in the French Quarter.
-Read on to find out our favorites:
+One of the best things about spending a weekend getaway in New Orleans is indulging in a full spectrum of the city’s dishes and flavors.
+Great food has been the city’s bread and butter since the beginning.
+And with Bienville House’s unbeatable location in the heart of the Vieux Carré, you can book your stay just steps from the best places for brunch in the French Quarter.

 Where: 214 Royal Street, inside our sister property Hotel Monteleone